-The Security of Supply Coordination Group was established by a Procedural Act of the Ministerial Council in 2008.
-The Group provides an institutional and procedural framework for coordinating national security of supply measures at the Energy Community level.
+The Security of Supply Coordination Group (SoSCG) provides an institutional and procedural framework for coordinating national security of supply measures at the Energy Community level.
 Two sub-groups have been established – one for electricity and one for gas.
-Each sub-group meets at least once a year.
+Each sub-group meets twice a year.

 The Security of Supply Coordination Group facilitates the coordination of security of supply measures and advises the Energy Community institutions on issues relating to gas and electricity security of supply.
 It assists the Energy Community Secretariat in performing its tasks as embedded in the security of supply acquis.
 The Group also assists the Parties in the preparation and update of national preventive and emergency measures and their coordination at Energy Community level, following the acquis and the policies on energy security applied in the EU.

 The Security of Supply Coordination Group monitors the state of security of supply of network energy (electricity and natural gas) within the Energy Community. ln the event of an existing, imminent threat to security of supply or in the event of a supply disruption affecting a Party and involving another Party or a third country, the Group shall, where appropriate, coordinate measures taken at national level.
 In doing so, it follows the principles established by the Energy Community Treaty (Title III Chapter VII), Regulation (EU) 2017/1938, as adapted and adopted by Ministerial Council Decision 2021/15/MC-EnC, and Regulation (EU) 2019/941, as adapted and adopted by Ministerial Council Decision 2021/13/MC-EnC, in the gas and electricity sectors respectively.